5.8 million children in India are believed to be working in forced labour.

 - we've introduced a Child Labour Free certification for craft and other products made in Jaipur.

-An estimated 50,000 children are trapped in hazardous workshops in Jaipur, producing goods including bangles, embroidery, sarees and semi-precious gems.
+Tens of thousands of children are trapped in hazardous workshops in Jaipur, producing goods including bangles, embroidery, sarees and semi-precious gems.
 Many of these children are forced to work for up to 15 hours a day.

 “We are in this cause together because they are all our children.
 And we are all responsible in some way or another to save the children wherever they might be.
 If we fail to protect our children, nothing else we do in life matters.”